swarm-lab/Rvision/README.md

 ## Description

-[`Rvision`](https://github.com/swarm-lab/Rvision) is a - small but growing -
-computer vision library for [`R`](https://cran.r-project.org).
+[`Rvision`](https://github.com/swarm-lab/Rvision) is a growing computer vision library for [`R`](https://cran.r-project.org).
 It is based on the powerful [`OpenCV`](http://opencv.org/) library for C/C++, the state-of-the-art for computer vision in the open source world.

-The ultimate goal of [`Rvision`](https://github.com/swarm-lab/Rvision) is to provide [`R`](https://cran.r-project.org) users with all the necessary functions to read and manipulate images, videos and camera streams, with an emphasis on speed (thanks to [`OpenCV`](http://opencv.org/)).
-In this respect, it is different from all the other image manipulations packages for [`R`](https://cran.r-project.org) that either can not quickly and directly access frames from videos or camera streams or are limited in their processing speed and/or volume.
+The ultimate goal of [`Rvision`](https://github.com/swarm-lab/Rvision) is to provide `R` users with all the necessary functions to read and manipulate images, videos and camera streams, with an emphasis on speed (thanks to `OpenCV`).
+In this respect, it is different from all the other image manipulations packages for `R` that either can not quickly and directly access frames from videos and camera streams or are limited in their processing speed and/or volume.

 ---